 B. Hearing Requirements

-The Hearing Officer’s role is to conduct an independent and objective review of all of the evidence, including inculpatory and exculpatory evidence, directly related to the allegations, and determine if the Respondent violated the Title IX policy based on a preponderance of the evidence standard (and, if yes, to determine an appropriate sanction).
+The Hearing Officer’s role is to conduct an independent and objective review of all of the evidence, including inculpatory and exculpatory evidence, directly related to the allegations, and determine if the Respondent violated the Title IX Policy based on a preponderance of the evidence standard (and, if yes, to determine an appropriate sanction).

 The hearing will be scheduled and will proceed according to the guidelines set forth below: